mmore500/mmore500.github.io/donate.md

   </p>

   <p>
-    If this sounds like you, please consider supporting my own care + feeding + devwork + photos and/or the Greenbelt Land Trust via a link below.
+    If this sounds like you, please consider buying me a roll of film (maybe several!) and/or supporting the Greenbelt Land Trust via the links below.
   </p>

   <p>